Before the Committee Meetings

 Presentation of amendments

 Once delegates have had the opportunity to present their opinions on the amendments or proposal under consideration, the chair should move to begin the voting.
-The chair then calls for a vote.
 All delegates have only one vote and may answer either agree, disagree or abstain.
 All votes are decided by a simple majority.
 The secretary and chair should count the votes and agree on the results.

 If an amendment passes, the secretary should note this and be ready to read the new proposal as amended when it comes before the committee for a vote.